 – Weeks 1-3: This is the pre-flower stage and pistils are a sign of pre-flowers.
 These white hairs will show you that buds are intending to grow soon.

-– Weeks 4-5: Here the plants will have stopped growing and will be directing all of its energy towards forming flowers.
+– Weeks 4-5: Here the plants will have stopped growing and will be directing all of their energy towards forming flowers.
 Pistils will turn into amber as the buds grow quicker.

 Once you have pruned your buds, it is now time to cure them.
 Be patient as this stage can take months as it involves the buds being in an airtight container.
 During the first few weeks, ‘burp’ the jar by opening the lid and closing it to let in oxygen.
 Store the jar in a dark place.
 When done right, this will create better-tasting weed and a smoother smoking journey.